-A shareholder entitled to attend and vote at the annual general meeting may appoint one or more persons as their proxy to attend, speak and vote in their stead.
+A shareholder entitled to attend and vote at the Annual General Meeting may appoint one or more persons as their proxy to attend, speak and vote in their stead.
 A proxy need not be a shareholder of the Company.

-A form of proxy is attached for the convenience of certificated shareholders and "own name" dematerialised shareholders who are unable to attend the annual general meeting, but who wish to be represented thereat.
-In order to be valid, duly completed forms of proxy must be received by the Company's transfer secretaries, Computershare Investor Services Proprietary Limited, Ground Floor, 70 Marshall Street, Johannesburg, 2001 (PO Box 61051, Marshalltown, 2107), no later than 09:00 on Wednesday, 21 November 2018.
+A form of proxy is attached for the convenience of certificated shareholders and "own name" dematerialised shareholders who are unable to attend the Annual General Meeting, but who wish to be represented thereat.
+In order to be valid, duly completed forms of proxy must be received by the Company's Transfer Secretaries, Link Market Services South Africa Proprietary Limited, 13th Floor, 19 Ameshoff Street, Braamfontein, 2001, Telefax 086 674 4381, no later than 9:00 on Wednesday, 27 November 2019.

-Section 63(1) of the Act requires that meeting participants provide satisfactory identification
+Section 63(1) of the Act requires that meeting participants provide satisfactory identification.

-- (1) At any time, a shareholder of a company may appoint any individual, including an individual who is not a shareholder of that company, as a proxy to: - (a) participate in, and speak and vote at, a shareholders' meeting on behalf of the shareholder; or - (b) give or withhold written consent on behalf of the shareholder to a decision contemplated in section 60. - (2) A proxy appointment - (a) must be in writing, dated and signed by the shareholder; and - (b) remains valid for - (i) one year after the date on which it was signed; or - (ii) any longer or shorter period expressly set out in the appointment, unless it is revoked in a manner contemplated in sub-section (4) (c), or expires earlier as contemplated in sub-section (8)(d). - (3) Except to the extent that the Memorandum of Incorporation of a company provides otherwise: - (a) a shareholder of that company may appoint two or more persons concurrently as proxies, and may appoint more than one proxy to exercise voting rights attached to different securities held by the shareholder; - (b) a proxy may delegate the proxy's authority to act on behalf of the shareholder to another person, subject to any restriction set out in the instrument appointing the proxy; and
+- At any time, a shareholder of a company may appoint any individual, including an individual who is not a shareholder of that company, as a proxy to: - participate in, and speak and vote at, a shareholders' meeting on behalf of the shareholder: or - (b) give or withhold written consent on behalf of the shareholder to a decision contemplated in section 60. - (2) A proxy appointment: - must be in writing, dated and signed by the shareholder; and - remains valid for - one year after the date on which it was signed; or - any longer or shorter period expressly set out in the appointment, unless it is revoked in a manner contemplated in sub-section (4) (c), or expires earlier as contemplated in subsection (8) (d). - (3) Except to the extent that the Memorandum of Incorporation of a company provides otherwise: - a shareholder of that company may appoint two or more persons concurrently as proxies, and may appoint more than one proxy to exercise voting rights attached to different securities held by the shareholder; - (b) a proxy may delegate the proxy's authority to act on behalf of the shareholder to another person, subject to any restriction set out in the instrument appointing the proxy; and - a copy of the instrument appointing a proxy must be delivered to the Company, or to any other person on behalf of the Company, before the proxy exercises any rights of the shareholder at a shareholders' meeting.

-- (c) a copy of the instrument appointing a proxy must be delivered to the Company, or to any other person on behalf of the Company, before the proxy exercises any rights of the shareholder at a shareholders' meeting. - (4) Irrespective of the form of instrument used to appoint a proxy: - (a) the appointment is suspended at any time and to the extent that the shareholder chooses to act directly and in person in the exercise of any rights as a shareholder; - (b) the appointment is revocable unless the proxy appointment expressly states otherwise; and - (c) if the appointment is revocable, a shareholder may revoke the proxy appointment by: - (i) cancelling it in writing, or making a later inconsistent appointment of a proxy; and - (ii) delivering a copy of the revocation instrument to the proxy, and to the Company. - (5) The revocation of a proxy appointment constitutes a complete and final cancellation of the proxy's authority to act on behalf of the shareholder as of the later of: - (a) the date stated in the revocation instrument, if any; or - (b) the date on which the revocation instrument was delivered as required in sub-section (4)(c)(ii). - (6) A proxy is entitled to exercise, or abstain from exercising, any voting right of the shareholder without direction, except to the extent that the instrument appointing the proxy otherwise provides.
+- Irrespective of the form of instrument used to appoint a proxy: - the appointment is suspended at any time and to the extent that the shareholder chooses to act directly and in person in the exercise of any rights as a shareholder; - (b) the appointment is revocable unless the proxy appointment expressly states otherwise; and - if the appointment is revocable, a shareholder may revoke the proxy appointment by: - cancelling it in writing, or making a later inconsistent appointment of a proxy; and - delivering a copy of the revocation instrument to the proxy, and to the Company. - The revocation of a proxy appointment constitutes a complete and final cancellation of the proxy's authority to act on behalf of the shareholder as of the later of: - the date stated in the revocation instrument, if any; or - the date on which the revocation instrument was delivered as required in sub-section (4)(c)(ii). - (6) A proxy is entitled to exercise, or abstain from exercising, any voting right of the shareholder without direction, except to the extent that the instrument appointing the proxy otherwise provides.

-Any shareholder who completes and lodges a form of proxy will nevertheless be entitled to attend and vote in person at the annual general meeting should they decide to do so.
+Any shareholder who completes and lodges a form of proxy will nevertheless be entitled to attend and vote in person at the Annual General Meeting should they decide to do so.